 For comparison, VAT is 20% in France, 20% in the UK, 21% in Spain, and 23% in Ireland.
-As a resident of Andorra, you will enjoy some of the cheapest consumer goods in Western Europe due to low VAT.
+As a resident here, you will enjoy some of the cheapest consumer goods in Western Europe due to low VAT.

-Andorra has the lowest corporate taxes in Western Europe, with many tax exemptions.
+The principality has the lowest corporate taxes in Western Europe, with many tax exemptions.
 For comparison, Ireland, the biggest corporate tax haven in Europe has a tax rate of 12.5%.
-In Andorra, the corporate tax is only 10%.
+Here, the corporate tax is only 10%.

-You don’t have to physically reside in Andorra to incorporate in the principality for tax purposes.
+You don’t have to physically reside in the country to incorporate for tax purposes.
 It is possible to incorporate in Andorra for as little as €3,000 (not including agency fees).